Budapesti Közlekedési Zrt.: Livery and colours

-Originally the buses had a dark shade of blue, most of the vehicles have been repainted in the mid-2010s to match the today used lighter blue shade, but occasionally a few spare darker buses can be seen.
+Originally the buses had a dark shade of blue, most of the vehicles were repainted in the mid-2010s to match the today used lighter blue shade.
+With the removal of the old Ikarus buses from the roads of Budapest, this older, darker blue has disappeared from Budapest.

 The four metro lines are marked on the map in different colours: